0

 With that said, you'll be thrilled to learn about how inventor and trailblazer, Dr. Mary Lou Jepsen, is revolutionizing the world of neurotherapeutics in one of their episodes.

-podcast that explores best practices, innovation and latest trends in the market
+podcast that explores best practices, innovation and latest trends in the market, for chemistrys

 Best for: Anyone with a genuine interest in learning more about the innovative work of scientists in shaping the world of health care and the role that chemistry plays in it.